 If this ends up being the most important century due to advanced AI, what are the key factors in whether things go well or poorly?

-More detail on why AI could make this the most important century is in this footnote.
+(Click to expand) More detail on why AI could make this the most important century

 A lot of my previous writings have focused specifically on the threat of “misaligned AI”: AI that could have dangerous aims of its own and defeat all of humanity.
 In this post, I’m going to zoom out and give a broader overview of multiple issues transformative AI could raise for society - with an emphasis on issues we might want to be thinking about now rather than waiting to address as they happen.